Family Day

-Family Day is a public holiday in the countries of Angola, Israel, South Africa, Uruguay, Vanuatu, and Vietnam; in the Australian Capital Territory; in the Canadian provinces of Alberta, British Columbia, Ontario, Saskatchewan and soon New Brunswick and Nova Scotia; in the American states of Arizona and Nevada; and as the second day of Songkran in Thailand.
+Family Day is a public holiday in the countries of Angola, Israel, Namibia, South Africa, Uruguay, Vanuatu, and Vietnam; in the Canadian provinces of Alberta, British Columbia, New Brunswick, Ontario, and Saskatchewan; in the American states of Arizona and Nevada; and as the second day of Songkran in Thailand.
+It was formerly observed in the Australian Capital Territory from 2007 to 2017.

 Australia

 Australian Capital Territory

 Family and Community Day was celebrated on the first Tuesday of November from 2007 to 2009, coinciding with the Melbourne Cup.
 This public holiday was declared in 2007.
 Andrew Barr, then ACT Minister for Industrial Relations, stated the purpose of the new public holiday was:

 "...to enable workers to take a break from their hectic work and to spend some quality time with their family and friends. ...
 Australians do work the longest hours of any country in the western world.
 We do deserve a break."

 In the years 2010–2016, the date was moved to the first Monday of the September/October school holidays.
-Where the first Monday of the school holidays falls on the ACT Labour Day public holiday (first Monday in October), the holiday is moved to the second Monday of the ACT school holidays.
+Where the first Monday of the school holidays falls on the ACT Labour Day public holiday (First Monday in October), the holiday is moved to the second Monday of the ACT school holidays.

-In 2018, Family and Community Day will no longer be a public holiday in the ACT.
+From 2018, Family and Community Day will no longer be a public holiday in the ACT.
 Replacing it is Reconciliation Day, held on the first Monday on or after May 27.